 What is the most common cause of LOLER prosecutions?+

 Failed or absent thorough examinations are the most common trigger.
-The pattern is consistent: an incident occurs involving lifting equipment; HSE investigates; examination records either do not exist, are out of date, or contain a Cat A defect that was not acted on.
+The pattern is consistent: an incident occurs involving lifting equipment; HSE investigates; examination records either do not exist, are out of date, or contain a Category A defect that was not acted on.
 The prosecution follows from the documentation failure as much as from the mechanical failure.

 Can a company be prosecuted for a LOLER failure even if nobody was injured?+